PSLV-C53: Details

 The PSLV-C53 will be launched in its Core Alone configuration from the Second Launch Pad of the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh, India.
 It will carry three primary payloads DS-EO, NeuSAR and SCOOB-1.

-DS-EO satellite (365 kg) is an Electro-Optic, multi-spectral satellite with 0.5 m resolution imaging capability for Defence Science and Technology Agency,Singapore.
+DS-EO satellite (365 kg) is an Electro-Optic, multi-spectral satellite with 0.5 m resolution imaging capability for Defence Science and Technology Agency, Singapore.
 NeuSAR (155 kg) is first Singaporean small commercial satellite with a SAR payload, which is capable of imaging in day and night and under all weather conditions.
 SCOOB-I satellite (2.8 kg) is the first satellite in the Student Satellite Series (S-I) student training program by Satellite Research Centre (SaRC) at Singapore's NTU School of Electrical and Electronic Engineering.

 PSLV Orbital Experimental Module

-The PSLV Orbital Experimental Module (POEM) also known as PS4 Orbital Platform (PS4-OP) utilizes the spent PSLV fourth stage (PS4) to provide a long duration in-orbit platform for hosting payloads.
+The PSLV Orbital Experiment Module (POEM) also known as PS4 Orbital Platform (PS4-OP) utilizes the spent PSLV fourth stage (PS4) to provide a long duration in-orbit platform for hosting payloads.
 This would be first time that such PS4 based orbital platform would orbit the Earth as an actively stabilized platform post completion of main mission.
 Attitude stabilization is done using eight Helium based cold gas thrusters and a dedicated NGC system.
 Previously on PSLV C45 mission the PS4-OP was put in spin-stabilized mode using RCS thrusters of fourth stage.

 For power generation and storage, POEM has solar panels mounted around the propellant tank of PS4 and a Li-Ion battery.
-Additionally four sun sensors, a magnetometer, gyros & NavIC are used for navigation.
+Additionally four Sun sensors, a magnetometer, gyros and NavIC are used for navigation.
 POEM also has its own telecommand package.

 POEM hosts six payloads including two from Indian aerospace start-ups enabled though NSIL and IN-SPACe.
 Five of those were mentioned in press-kit.